matthewwangg/matthewwangg/README.md

 ## This Month's Focus 📌

 - 🔭 Learning Go and WebSockets through developing Paper Trail.
+- 🤖 Studying further on Planning and Learning Methods in AI, the graduate-level course I'm studying.
 - 📘 Reading Intro to Algorithms 4th edition to improve my understanding of Computer Science.
-- 🤔 Working with Terraform and AWS for my senior Capstone project with Let's Technologies
+- 🤔 Contemplating future improvements for my senior Capstone project with Let's Technologies
 - 🏫 Writing the essays for graduate school applications.

 ## Languages, Frameworks, and Technologies